 A CRM, at its core, has always been about data consolidation revolving around customer information.
-All this data is poured into what’s called a CRM database which serves as a store for the platform that lets organizations and businesses run their processes more effectively and efficiently.
+All this data is poured into what’s called a CRM database which serves as a store for the platform.
+This allows organizations and businesses to run their processes more effectively and efficiently.

 However, we’re in the 21st century now and CRM software has evolved.
 Today, a CRM comes with a range of different features that exponentially increase its functionalities.
-Features such as marketing automation and workflow automation are now a mainstay in CRMs and they serve to increase productivity and performance.
+Features such as marketing automation and workflow automation are now essential in CRMs.
+They serve to increase productivity and performance.
 Let’s take a look at some of the mainstay features that are included in most CRM software products:

 There are a number of tasks in the customer lifecycle that can be categorized as run-of-the-mill.
-These are repetitive and dull, and dedicating a resource to these is redundant, which is why a key appeal of CRM software is that it allows these tasks to be automated.
-Let’s say you have a lead in the first stage of the pipeline, a CRM will automatically send him the necessary emails, follow-ups, and marketing materials to turn him into a customer.
+These are repetitive and dull, and dedicating a resource to these is redundant.
+This is why a key appeal of CRM software is that it allows these tasks to be automated.
+Let’s say you have a lead in the first stage of the pipeline.
+A CRM will automatically send him the necessary emails, follow-ups, and marketing materials to turn him into a customer.
 Marketing automation has evolved to a level where a CRM can automatically direct a lead through most of the pipeline processes and thereby increase the overall productivity of the organization.

 Sales force Automation